Collecting our receivables

 An exception to the rule is only an order issued based on a promissory note.
 In the latter case, the enforcement proceedings will be suspended until the conclusion of the case as per the establishment claim – i.e. until the court rules if the amounts under 33 are due or not.
 Liens and foreclosures on the debtor’s property will remain, regardless of whether the debtor has filed an appeal and the enforcement case has been suspended.
 An action for establishing receivables is stipulated in Art.
 415 of the Civil Procedures Code – “When an objection is filed in due time, the court shall instruct the applicant that they have the right to file a claim for establishing receivables within a period of one month, by paying the additional state fee due.
 If the applicant does not provide evidence that they have brought the claim within the stated period, the court shall invalidate the enforcement order partially or totally, as well as the writ of execution issued as per Art.
 418”.
 Upon filing an establishment claim, they shall pay an additional state fee, amounting to 2 percent.
 This way the total paid percent becomes 4%, as 2% are paid upon filing an application as per Art.
 410 or Art.
 417 of the Civil Procedures Code, and 2% for the filing of an establishment claim.

-When things become irreversible and any extrajudicial tools and negotiations do not help to motivate the debtor to at least partial fulfillment of their obligation, then we have to resort to using the assistance of court, but a specific method – order proceedings, general claim procedure, preliminary security measures or initiating bankruptcy proceedings should be chosen by a competent and experienced lawyer, who shall conduct preliminary investigation of the case and obtain information about the debtor, so they can offer the best strategy for collecting your money.
+When things become irreversible and any extrajudicial tools and negotiations do not help to motivate the debtor to at least partial fulfillment of their obligation, then we have to resort to using the assistance of court.
+But a specific method – order proceedings, general claim procedure, preliminary security measures or initiating bankruptcy proceedings should be chosen by a competent and experienced lawyer.
+A lawyer who shall conduct preliminary investigation of the case and obtain information about the debtor, so they can offer the best strategy for collecting your money.